 - Painting of existing buildings

-- Normal repair, replacement and maintenance of existing construction, as long as it is an exact replacement (no change in style, material, size, etc.) as determined by Planning staff.
-This is often referred to as “replacement in-kind.”
+- Normal repair, replacement and maintenance of existing construction, as long as it is an exact replacement (no change in style, material, size, etc.) This is often referred to as “replacement in-kind.”

 - Replacement-in-kind of accessory structures, such as garden sheds, that are less than two hundred twenty (220) square feet in size;

 - Restoration of architectural elements on a building to its original appearance.
 For example, restoring the ornamental balustrade (railing assembly) on the front stairs of a Victorian to match its appearance at the time of construction would be exempt from Design Review.
 In cases where the entire architectural style of a building has been completely renovated into a new style, changes to the exterior that is consistent with the current appearance are also exempt from Design Review provided the work is consistent with the Guide to Residential Design.